marmidr/boomer/README.md

 * *ModuleNotFoundError: No module named 'tkinter'*

-  `tkinter` is not part of your Python installation - follow the instructions [here](https://bobbyhadz.com/blog/python-no-module-named-tkinter).
+  `tkinter` was not installed together with the Python - follow the instructions [here](https://bobbyhadz.com/blog/python-no-module-named-tkinter).
 *